python-openxml/python-docx/docs/user/quickstart.rst

     document = Document()

 This opens up a blank document based on the default "template", pretty much what you get when you start a new document in Word using the built-in defaults.
-You can open any Word document using |docx|, but we'll keep things simple for the moment.
+You can open and work on an existing Word document using |docx|, but we'll keep things simple for the moment.

 Adding a paragraph